recomply-ai/self-host/README.md

 - Network access to Google Cloud's container registry (us-central1-docker.pkg.dev)
 - The `artifact-repository-key.json` file provided by recomply.ai team (necessary for pulling our private docker images)
 - GCP account for AI API access and screenshot storage for the web scraping agent
+- Ideally 2GB+ of RAM for the system to run smoothly
+- Sufficient disk space for sanctions data (recommend at least 10GB for OpenSanctions datasets)

 ## Setting up the GCP credentials for AI API access & storage